Supreme state organ of power: Unified power and democratic centralism

-The two governing principles of state institutions in communist states are unified power and democratic centralism.
+The two core governing principles of state institutions in communist states are unified power and democratic centralism.
 Unified power informs the actual power structure of the state and the relationship between state organs.
 Democratic centralism emphasises the superiority of higher-level organs and how policies emanating from the top must be implemented downwards.
 For example, the 1977 Soviet Constitution states that the state institutions of the Soviet Union operated on democratic centralism.
 This meant that all state organs of power, from the lowest to the highest, were elected by and responsible to the people, and that lower organs had to follow the decisions made by higher ones.
 Unified power and democratic centralism is tightly interwoven, as was clear in the 1976 constitution of Cuba, which stated, "State organs are set up, function and carry out their activity based on the principles of socialist democracy, unity of power and democratic centralism."
 Fidel Castro clarified this relationship, stating, "There is a division of functions, but there is no [separation] of power.
 Power is one, the power of the working people exercised through the National Assembly and state [organs] dependent on it."
 French scholar Pierre Lavigne summed up the relationship between unified power and democratic centralism as follows, "people's sovereignty is the theoretical basis of the state, unity of state power is its derived legal technique, democratic centralism is its political method."

 The ruling party is also organised on democratic centralist lines.
 Democratic centralism in the party emphasizes that decisions made by the highest organs are binding on lower-level organs and all party members.
 This means that all party members, including those serving as elected representatives of the SSOP, must follow the policies adopted by the communist party's leadership.